 To see a psychologist there is no need for a referral from your GP.
 However, should you require a Medicare rebate, want to use your Private Health Insurance or are accessing psychological services through an insurance scheme (e.g. Comcare, SIRA (Workers Compensation NSW and Motor Vehicle Accident Authority), or Employers Mutual Limited (EML: ACT Government Workers Compensation Scheme) you will need a referral from your GP.
-To access Medicare, you will also require a Mental Health Treatment Plan from your GP or Psychiatrist.
+To access Medicare, you will also require a Mental Health Treatment/Care Plan from your GP or Psychiatrist.

 The initial session or assessment normally lasts for 80 minutes.
 This allows the psychologist to gain a thorough understanding of the individuals needs, and for the client, the opportunity to work out if there is a fit with the psychologist.
 Ongoing sessions last for 50 minutes.